Raleigh Bicycle Company: The Raleigh Chopper

-1979–present reorganisations
+1979–1987 under Tube Investments

 In 1979, production of Raleigh 531 butted-tube bicycles reached 10,000 units a year.
 In 1981, the former Carlton factory at Worksop closed after a vote was held.
 The original decision to continue at Worksop was reversed but the management decided to go with the original decision, and by the autumn production was moved to a Lightweights facility at Nottingham.
 However, all bicycles made there afterward still carried the W for Worksop frame number designation until early 1990.
 In 1982, rights to the Raleigh USA name were purchased by the Huffy Corporation after decades of being the US distributor of Raleigh bikes from England.
 Under the terms of the agreement, Raleigh of England licensed Huffy to design and distribute Raleigh bicycles in the US, and Huffy was given instant access to a nationwide network of bike shops.
 The renamed Raleigh Cycle Company of America sold their bikes in the US.
 In the rest of the world, origin varied.
 The majority of territories received bikes from Raleigh in England, but other markets such as South Africa and India for example, had their own independently owned "Raleigh" companies like with Huffy in the US.
 At that time, production of some U.S. Raleigh models were shifted to Japan, with Bridgestone manufacturing most of these bikes.
 By 1984, all Raleighs for the American market, except the top-of-the range Team Professional (made in Ilkeston) and Prestige road bikes (made in Nottingham), were produced in the Far East.
 Meanwhile, in the home market, Raleigh had broken into the new UK BMX market with their Burner range, which was very successful.